steve904/doc-and-blog/content/blog/barber.md

 ## **Barbers at Work**

 These are the barbers doing their magic.
-The barbers in this picture are Tom, Mary, & Casey.
+The barbers in this picture are Thomas, Mary, & Casey.
 Chase is not there today.
 A little beach vacation time for Chase and he will be back shortly to join back in.

 ![](/images/iron-cloth\_800px.jpg)